Little Stars and Inspire Dance Academies

 Little Stars and Inspire Dance Academies provide skill building techniques through various dance forms.
 Equal attention is given to provide a pleasant atmosphere essential to learning.
 Good poise and self-confidence is gained while experiencing the joy of movement which carries through to all parts of the dancer’s life.
 The goal is to provide every student with a solid dance foundation, while leaving room for individual creativity and fun!

-- Class Registration - The fall dance session runs through spring 2017.
+- Class Registration - The Fall dance session runs through spring 2018.
 Classes may be paid in full in the fall or broken into two payments (charge card required).
 The first payment is due at the time of fall registration and the second payment will be deducted automatically from the credit card Jan.
 1. Call registration at 847/490-7015 for payment details.

 - Class Level Placement - For placement questions, call the dance coordinator at 847/490-7015, ext.
 2024.